 We rarely do any offline development of the game, and changes and new features are almost always performed on the live game.
 We have minimal staff and time available to thoroughly test these changes before they go live.
 Therefore, we often rely on you, the player, to find loopholes, weak points, and potential abuses in new systems and existing ones.

-- "Bug abuse" refers to any unintended consequence of an action you perform in the game which is either beneficial to your character, or a detriment to other characters or the game as a whole.
-You can recognize these when you are able to gain game rewards (points, money, experience, etc.) at an unlikely rate, gain normal rewards without having to put in the proper work for them, duplicate items, pick up objects which should be immovable, gain access to areas you would not normally be able to get to, do undue harm to another player which is beyond your normal capabilities, and so on.
+"Bug abuse" refers to any unintended consequence of an action you perform in the game which is either beneficial to your character, or a detriment to other characters or the game as a whole.
+You can recognize these when you are able to gain game rewards (points, money, experience, etc.) at an unlikely rate, gain normal rewards without having to put in the proper work for them, duplicate items, pick up objects which should be immovable, gain access to areas you would not normally be able to get to, do undue harm to another player which is beyond your normal capabilities, gain mission rewards without completing all of the mission requirements or required enemy encounters, and so on.
 Basically, if it seems way too easy, it probably isn't intended to be possible.

-- If ever in doubt about whether something is a bug, please send a quick REPORT and outline your uncertainty.
-There is no harm in false reports, and "I didn't know it was a bug!" tends to be a terrible excuse after one has suddenly gained a few thousand points in an hour.
+If you are ever in doubt about whether something is a bug, please send a quick REPORT and outline your uncertainty.
+There is no harm in false reports, and "I didn't know it was a bug!" tends to be a terrible excuse after one has suddenly gained a few thousand points in an hour, or any such event.
+Players who abuse bugs often assert that it's okay because "It was part of your game," as though any sizable amount of code is ever released completely bug-free; this is a fallacy and will not excuse the use of bugs and exploits.
+Indeed, when releasing new code into a live environment as we do, we rely upon the players to help us uncover bugs and other issues.

-- Related to game integrity, please refrain from acquiring large numbers of unneeded objects (artifacts that you have yet to turn in, outfits you like, lots of food and drinks, etc.).
+Also related to game integrity, please refrain from acquiring large numbers of unneeded objects (artifacts that you have yet to turn in, outfits you like, lots of food and drinks, etc.).
 Use these things promptly or get rid of them.
-It is a strain on the server to maintain lots of unnecessary objects.
+It is a strain on the server to maintain lots of unnecessary objects, and a very large database full of item bloat will create instability and downtime.
+It is not necessary to buy a lifetime supply of food, decoy beacons, gunnery reports, film, or any other item, consumable or otherwise.
+Instead, please visit these shops again as needed, as they will not be going away, and buy in reasonable amounts.
+Penalties may be applied to discourage particularly egregious hoarding behavior.

 This is a complicated topic with broad implications, and often a source of confusion, particularly for newbies, who sometimes don't understand why it's wrong.
 Before going into a full explanation, let's start with a couple of examples.